Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 As Edinburgh Napier University uses many national and sectoral framework agreements to let contracts, it is also relevant that APUC have undertaken prioritisation on framework agreements either led or promoted by APUC, to understand the key sustainable procurement risks and opportunities for each agreement, which includes possible labour concerns.
 This helps APUC to assess which agreements and suppliers should be audited on compliance with its Sustain Supply Chain Code of Conduct.

-To assess suppliers’ compliance with the Sustain Supply Chain Code of Conduct, the procurement team access Supply Chain Management (SCM) - the APUC web-based sustainable procurement tool which links to the contracts database containing contracts/agreements used by the whole sector.
-ENU Suppliers have been invited to complete the Part 1 question set which allows the University to verify that its contractors have published their own Modern Slavery statements.
+To assess suppliers’ compliance with the Sustain Supply Chain Code of Conduct, the procurement team use the Supply Chain Management portal (SCM) - the APUC web-based sustainable procurement tool which links to the HUNTER contracts database, containing contracts/agreements used by institutions throughout the HE and FE sectors.
+ENU Suppliers have been invited to complete a set of questions which allows the University to verify that its contractors have published their own Modern Slavery statements.
 The tool assesses suppliers over a variety of achievement/compliance levels in social, ethical, economic and environmental areas, including recruitment processes and employment terms for workforces.
-The assessments are carried out by SA8000 trained staff within APUC’s Responsible Procurement team.
-The tool enables procurement managers to view the status of their suppliers, and for sub tier suppliers to be linked/assessed.
-Part 2 involved increasing the transparency around suppliers’ responsible business performance and APUC has chosen EcoVadis, a global Corporate Social Responsibility rating company based on international standards, to conduct individual sustainability performance assessments across all relevant areas of our supplier / supply chain community.
+The assessments are conducted by SA8000 trained staff within APUC’s Responsible Procurement team.
+The tool enables procurement managers to view the status of their suppliers, and for sub-tier suppliers to be linked/assessed.
+In order to further increase the transparency around suppliers’ responsible business performance, APUC has also chosen EcoVadis, a global Corporate Social Responsibility rating company based on international standards, to conduct individual sustainability performance assessments across all relevant areas of our supplier / supply chain community.
 Suppliers receive a sustainability scorecard from EcoVadis with detailed insights into their strengths along with opportunities for improvement.
-The roll out of the service to the collaborative team started in August 2021 and has been made further available to client institutions to use with Edinburgh Napier University being one of the early adopters to use the service.
+The roll out of the service to the Strategic Sourcing team started in August 2021 and has been made further available to client institutions to use with Edinburgh Napier University being one of the early adopters to use the service.
+New suppliers are requested to engage with EcoVadis and look at improvement programmes where their scores are amongst the lower quartiles.

 By virtue of its membership of APUC, Edinburgh Napier University is a Consortium Affiliate Member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 The Head of Strategic Procurement at ENU sits on the Board of Trustees of Electronics Watch.

-With regards to staffing departments where there is a high risk of modern slavery and human trafficking Edinburgh Napier University employs directly nearly all catering, cleaning and security staff on our main campuses with the exception of cleaning in Student Accommodation.
+With regards to staffing departments where there is an elevated risk of modern slavery and human trafficking Edinburgh Napier University employs directly nearly all catering, cleaning and security staff on our main campuses with the exception of cleaning in Student Accommodation.
 These areas are managed by Property and Facilities Services via dedicated team leaders.

 Training